kmpf/uap/doc/source/how-to.rst

     Please make sure to only run it on well equipped machines.

 ``download_human_gencode_release.yaml``

+    :Disk usage: ~1,2 GB
+    :Memory consumption: depending on your machine
+    :Run time: depends on your internet connection

     Downloads the human Gencode main annotation v24 and a subset for long non-coding RNA genes.
     This workflow only downloads files from the internet and and thus should